Name of the Case: The Lotus Case (France vs Turkey); Year of the decision: 1927; and Court: PCIJ.

 “It does not, however, follow that international law prohibits a State from exercising jurisdiction in its own territory, in respect of any case which relates to acts which have taken place abroad, and in which it cannot rely on some permissive rule of international law.
 Such a view would only be tenable if international law contained a general prohibition to States to extend the application of their laws and the jurisdiction of their courts to persons, property and acts outside their territory, and if, as an exception to this general prohibition, it allowed States to do so in certain specific cases.
 But this is certainly not the case under international law as it stands at present.
 Far from laying down a general prohibition to the effect that States may not extend the application of their laws and the jurisdiction of their courts to persons, property and acts outside their territory, it leaves them in this respect a wide measure of discretion, which is only limited in certain cases by prohibitive rules; as regards other cases, every State remains free to adopt the principles which it regards as best and most suitable.
 This discretion left to States by international law explains the great variety of rules which they have been able to adopt without objections or complaints on the part of other States …In these circumstances all that can be required of a State is that it should not overstep the limits which international law places upon its jurisdiction; within these limits, its title to exercise jurisdiction rests in its sovereignty.” (paras 46 and 47)

 This applied to civil and criminal cases.
-If the existance of a specific rule was a pre-requisite to exercise jurisdiction, PCIJ argued, then “it would…in many cases result in paralysing the action of the courts, owing to the impossibility of citing a universally accepted rule on which to support the exercise of their [States’]jurisdiction.” (para 48).
+If the existence of a specific rule was a pre-requisite to exercise jurisdiction, PCIJ argued, then “it would…in many cases result in paralysing the action of the courts, owing to the impossibility of citing a universally accepted rule on which to support the exercise of their [States’] jurisdiction” (para 48).

 The PCIJ based this finding on the sovereign will of States.

-[NB: This was one of the most debated aspects of the judgement.
-Some argued that the Court placed too much emphasis on sovereignty and consent of States (i.e. took a strong positivists view)].
+[NB: This was one of the more debated aspects of the judgement.
+Some argued that the Court placed too much emphasis on sovereignty and consent of States (i.e. took a strong positivist view)].

 Criminal Jurisdiction: Territorial Jurisdiction